raibisch/Energy2Shelly_ESP/README.md

 # Installation
-1) compile for your microcontrollers
+1) connect your ESP to your PC using USB and follow the instructions on the [webflasher](https://therealmoeder.github.io/Energy2Shelly_ESP/)
-2) flashing and power up (it opens a hotspot named "Energy2Shelly")
+2) wait for the device to open a hotspot named "Energy2Shelly"
 3) running WifiManager for intial WiFi setup and further configuration

   ### On the captive portal you can currently enter: